Is it indigestion or chest pain? Knowing the symptoms of a heart attack can save your life.

-Every year, over a million Americans suffer heart attacks.
-And heart disease is the leading cause of death in the United States.
+Every year, hundreds of thousands of Americans suffer heart attacks.
+Heart disease is the leading cause of death in the United States.

-Most heart attacks are a result of atherosclerosis: deposits of lipids or fatty cells, which build up and cause damage to the arterial walls.
-The body responds by creating plaque, which forms a scar inside the artery.
-If the plaque ruptures, it releases its contents that block the flow of blood to the heart.
+Most heart attacks are a result of atherosclerosis: deposits of lipids or fatty cells, which build up and cause damage to and narrow the arterial walls.
+The body responds by creating plaque, which forms a scar inside the artery, causing even more damage.
+If the plaque ruptures, it releases contents that can block the flow of blood to the heart.
 Without blood, the heart does not receive the oxygen it needs, and cells of the heart muscle begin to die.

 A heart attack is a medical emergency and needs immediate care.
-The first thing you need to do is call 9-1-1.
+The first thing you need to do is call for emergency medical services.
 Your survival chances increase with earlier emergency treatment.
 Heart damage can often be minimized or averted by immediate treatment.

 There are many reasons why people having heart attacks delay getting medical help.
 Some are fearful or in denial.
 Others are put off by complications or costs of the medical system, have trouble reaching their doctors, run into language or cultural barriers, or do not have access to care.
 But many people simply do not realize that they are having a heart attack.
 That is because the warning signs vary widely, and the symptoms can be unclear.

 If you have any concerning symptoms, you should let your doctor know.
-By asking questions about your symptoms and what precipitates them, your doctor may determine that the problem is minor; it might be indigestion or a pulled muscle.
-If a heart attack is suspected, your doctor will send you to the hospital for tests to determine if your heart has been damaged.
-But, if your symptoms come on suddenly and you think they might be due to a heart attack, call 911 immediately.
-Time is precious when blood flow to the heart muscle stops, and your life may depend on how quickly help comes.
+By asking questions about your symptoms and what causes them to happen, your doctor may determine that the problem is minor; it might be indigestion or a pulled muscle.
+If a heart attack is suspected, you will be sent to the hospital for tests to determine if your heart has been damaged.
+But, if your symptoms come on suddenly and you think they might be due to a heart attack, call for emergency medical services right away.
+Time is precious when blood flow to the heart muscle stops, and your life may depend on how quickly help arrives.

 Because heart attack symptoms can be difficult to recognize, it is important to know if you are at risk.
-You may be at higher risk if you:
+Heart attacks are more common in men, especially men over 45.
+Women older than 55—or younger if they experienced early menopause—are also at higher risk.

 At the hospital, you will have an electrocardiogram (ECG).
-This quick test reads your heart rhythm and can detect abnormalities and damage.
-Blood tests can detect enzymes or markers in the blood which may indicate a heart attack.
-A more invasive method called cardiac catheterization can quickly determine whether an artery is blocked, where, and to what extent.
+This quick test reads your hearts electrical activity and can detect abnormalities and damage.
+Blood tests can detect enzymes or markers in the blood which may indicate heart damage.
+A more invasive test called cardiac catheterization can quickly determine whether an artery is blocked, where, and to what extent.

-Drugs may also be prescribed to break up clots, and doctors may use a catheter device to open blocked arteries; they may even prop open an artery with a stent, so blood can continue to flow freely.
+Drugs may be prescribed to break up clots.
+Doctors may use a catheter device to open blocked arteries.
+They may even prop open an artery with a stent, so blood can continue to flow freely.
 In some cases, bypass surgery may be needed.

-To minimize the risk of a future MI, doctors usually prescribe medicines, such as beta blockers, ACE inhibitors, statins and aspirin to prevent future coronary blood clots.
-Doctors may also recommend a low-fat, high-fiber diet, a regular program of aerobic exercise, smoking cessation, diabetes control, blood pressure control, and weight management.
+To minimize the risk of a future MI, doctors usually prescribe medicines, such as beta blockers, ACE inhibitors, statins, and aspirin to prevent future coronary blood clots.
+Doctors may also advise a low-fat, high-fiber diet, a regular program of aerobic exercise, smoking cessation, diabetes control, blood pressure control, and weight management.

 American Heart Association